twood02/webtemplate/forensics/forensics.md

 You have been hired to perform forensic analysis for Anarchy-R-Us Inc, a company that believes it has been hacked by a rogue employee, Ann Dercover.

-> These problems are mirrored from the [LMG Network Forensics Puzzle Contest](http://forensicscontest.com).
-They have been copied here to ensure they remain accessible for students in this class.

 ## Stage 0: Snooping Browsers

 To warm up your investigative skills, we captured packet traffic on one of our webserver's to snoop on clients that are fetching files from our server.
 We captured a trace for a few minutes and recorded several clients downloading files.
 You are the forensic investigator.
 Your mission is to investigate the IP addresses below and figure out what they browsed.